Durss/multiblindtest/README.md

 # Multi Blindtest

 Web app to play a multi blindtest.\
-It's ike a classic blind test but instead of hearing one track you hear up to 6 at the same time.
+It's like a classic blind test but instead of hearing one track you hear up to 6 at the same time.

-When you find a track it's stopped so you can hear the other better.
+When you find a track it's stopped so you can better hear the others.

 Check it out live at :\
 https://multiblindtest.com